 - Provide perks like flexible hours, commuter benefits, birthday recognition, and regular happy hours to keep your employees feeling valued.

-Take Payments at the Salon
+Take Payments at Your Salon

 Once you have stocked your salon with supplies and hired stellar stylists, it’s almost time to open your doors.
 But before you do, you want to make sure you have a way to accept payments and make money.